bidimensional/Tennis/Report.md

 I also used Batch normalisation as it was suggested as a good way to improve learning.

 ### Learning algorithm
 The agent learns maximising the reward at each episode using an Actor Critic method implemented through 2 Neural Netowrks.
 Adam is used as an optimizer using the LR specified below.
+In this Multi-Agent scenario there are 2 Agents and a single critic which learning is shared.

 The training creates an **actor.pth** and a **critic.pth** when successful that can be used to restore the weights in the neural network at later stage to let the agent interact with the world.